How To Research And Choose The Right Neighborhood

 Property Values, Taxes And Insurance

-When looking at crime rates for a specific area, it can be helpful to look at the local rates compared to overall U.S. crime rates.
+People want to feel safe in their homes, so neighborhood research about crime rates can help ensure you land in a place where you feel your safety won't be compromised.
+Keep in mind that when looking at crime rates for a specific area, it can be helpful to look at the local rates compared to overall U.S. crime rates.
 This helps keep the numbers in context.

 If you rely on public transportation, you may want a place that’s closer to the bus stop or train station.
 If you drive to work every day, you should consider an area’s proximity to your job or how easy it would be to get to the expressway from your house.

 You should also take a look at how close the nearest hospital is, as well as other necessities such as doctors’ offices, veterinarians and auto repair shops.

 How To Research A Neighborhood Before You Move In

 One of the most important parts of good neighborhood research is not outsourcing all of it.
 Only you know what you really want, so do the work firsthand before moving into a new house.
 This is not the time to delegate.